 J.J.
 Thomson's 1896 discovery of the electron ("corpuscles of charge" that could be pulled out of metal) raised the question of how these charge carriers might move within the metal.
-In 1900 Paul Drude1 realized that he could apply Boltzmann's kinetic theory of gases to understanding electron motion within metals.
-This theory was remarkably successful, providing a first understanding of metallic conduction.2
+In 1900 Paul Drude realized that he could apply Boltzmann's kinetic theory of gases to understanding electron motion within metals.
+This theory was remarkably successful, providing a first understanding of metallic conduction.

-Having studied kinetic theory of gas, Drude theory should be very easy to understand.
+Having studied the kinetic theory of gases, Drude theory should be very easy to understand.
 We will make three assumptions about the motion of electrons

-- 1. Electrons have a scattering time τ .
-The probability of scattering within a time interval dt is dt/τ . - 2.
-Once a scattering event occurs, we assume the electron returns to momentum $\mathbf{p} = 0$. - 3.
+- 1. Electrons have a scattering time $\tau$ .
+The probability of scattering within a time interval dt is $dt/\tau$ . - 2.
+Once a scattering event occurs, we assume the electron returns to momentum $\mathbf{p} = 0$ . - 3.
 In between scattering events, the electrons, which are charge -e particles, respond to the externally applied electric field E and magnetic field B.

-The first two of these assumptions are exactly those made in the kinetic theory of gases3.
-The
+The first two of these assumptions are exactly those made in the kinetic theory of gases.
+The third assumption is just a logical generalization to account for the fact that, unlike gases molecules,

-1pronounced roughly "Drood-a"
+$^{1}\mathrm{pronounced}$ roughly "Drood-a"

-2Sadly, neither Boltzmann nor Drude lived to see how much influence this theory really had - in unrelated tragic events, both of them committed suicide in 1906.
+&lt;sup>2Sadly, neither Boltzmann nor Drude lived to see how much influence this theory really had - in unrelated tragic events, both of them committed suicide in 1906.
 Boltzmann's famous student, Ehrenfest, also committed suicide some years later.
 Why so many highly successful statistical physicists took their own lives is a bit of a mystery.